Is my ex de facto/wife/husband entitled to my superannuation?

 What is super splitting in a separation?

 Separated couples are able to split superannuation to the other spouse as part of a settlement.
-They can do this either by a superannuation agreement or a court order,
+They can do this either by a superannuation agreement or a court order if you have an eligible superannuation policy.

 An eligible superannuation policy that can be dealt with is outlined under the Family Law Act.
 These policies include: